 I can't find the Send button

-The account configuration file is corrupted Damage to the configuration file used to store e-mail account configuration information can cause a previously configured e-mail account not to appear.
+The account configuration file is corrupted Damage to the file used to store e-mail account configuration information can cause a previously configured e-mail account not to appear.

 Verify an e-mail account is configured